websauna/websauna/docs/source/narrative/local-development/logging.rst

 * This names a logger based on a module so you can switch logger on/off on module basis.

-* Pass logged objects to :py:mod:`logging.Logger.info` and co. as full and let the logger handle the string formatting.
+* Pass logged objects to :py:meth:`logging.Logger.debug` and co. as full and let the logger handle the string formatting.
 This allows intelligent display of logged objects when using non-console logging solutions like :term:`Sentry`.

-* Use :py:meth:`logging.Logger.exception` to report exceptions as this will record the full traceback of the exception.
+* Use :py:meth:`logging.Logger.exception` to report exceptions.
+This will record the full traceback of the exception and not just the error message.

 Please note that although this logging pattern is common, it's not a universal solution.
 For example if you are creating third party APIs, you might want to pass the logger to a class instance of an API, so that the API consumer can take over the logger setup and there is no inversion of control.